aimms/how-to/C_Solvers/BasicSolverLoggingPRO.rst

 How to get solver log files using AIMMS PRO?
 ======================================================

-With :doc:`AIMMS IDE<BasicSolverLoggingIDE>`, the log files from solvers are obtained directly.
-Obtaining these log files when the solve is executed on AIMMS PRO is less direct; it takes the following steps:
+In :doc:`BasicSolverLoggingIDE`, we explain how to adapt the project such that solver log files are available for inspection.
+A solver session runs somewhere on an AIMMS PRO server, and as a user, you do not have direct access to those files.
+However, with a few small steps, which are explained in this article, you can access these files as well.

 #.
 Clarify the solver used in a AIMMS PRO server session (job).